 Perhaps one for those of you with a telescope, – you can see the occult of Aldebaran.

 Aldebaran is the brightest star in the constellation of Taurus and on the 30th the moon will pass right over the whole constellation.

-Aldebaran is one of those lesser known stars, so it’s good to see the moon adopting a star that needs more love.
+Aldebaran is one of those lesser-known stars, so it’s good to see the moon adopting a star that needs more love.

 Those are all the big stellar events to keep your eyes peeled over Christmas.
-Whether you have chosen to name a star after yourself, to name star for someone you know or to name a star in memory of someone this Christmas, these stellar events are for everyone to see and enjoy.
+Whether you have chosen to name a star after yourself, to name a star for someone you know, or to name a star in memory of someone this Christmas, these stellar events are for everyone to see and enjoy.